- The School

 Even in a time of economic downturn, our students have enjoyed an incredible record of employment, with one of the highest “employed-at-graduation” rates among the University Schools.
 Their full-time positions are as varied as our graduates themselves, including positions as Presidential Management Fellows, Fulbright Scholars, federal practice consultants, analysts at federal agencies, managers at nonprofits, and international teaching and service fellows.

 Beyond the immediate career services of the Batten School, our students have full access to the University Career Services’ offerings.
 In addition to a rigorous OGI (“On-Grounds Interviewing”) program, the UCS maintains an international directory of UVa alumni who stand willing and ready to serve as mentors to students seeking policy-based internships and full-time positions.
 The Batten School collaborates with UCS in hosting multiple large-scale career fairs, including a diversity-based fair in Charlottesville in the fall and a public sector fair held each spring in Washington, DC.

-Jill S. Rockwell, Assistant Dean of Students and Career Services
+Jill S. Rockwell, Senior Assistant Dean of Student and Career Services

 Paul S. Martin, Director of Professional Development